 - Egg Wash and Sesame Seeds – Add this right before the buns go into the oven.

-How to make Homemade Brioche Hamburger Buns:
+How to make Mini Brioche Buns:

 Freezing Tip: You can freeze these buns in freezer bags for up to three months.

 Making regular-sized burgers?
 Make these into brioche burger buns – regular-sized!

 What is Enriched Dough?

 The enriched dough contains a high percentage of fat – thanks to eggs, milk, and/or butter – and is also sweeter than its lean counterpart (like a simple crusty loaf).

 Fat (whether from butter, eggs, or milk) tenderizes dough by coating and shortening the gluten strands.
 This creates a much softer crust and more tender crumb than a lower-fat alternative.
 However, fat also slows down yeast activity, requiring a longer fermentation time which also helps to develop more flavor.

 The extra sugar also hinders yeast activity.
 Sugar attracts water, leaving the yeast and sugar to fight over the limited water resource in the dough.